 Information and knowledge are essential to ensure your tariff prices stay stable each year.

-There are many reasons why you may want to change your supply.
+There are many reasons why you may want to switch gas and electricity suppliers:

 In most circumstances, simple amendments can be made without any administration fees.
 However, you should always check the latest pricing tariffs to ensure your tariff is competitive.

-The table below illustrates the potential savings for annual commercial electricity bill for between typical renewal rates versus a current competitive tariff.
+The table below illustrates the potential savings for annual business electricity bill for between typical renewal rates versus a current competitive tariff.